 They grow significantly in woodland or on decayed wood.
 Besides North America, their distribution also extends to southern Mexico or north Canada.
 Some might be found in Asia, Europe, or even South America.

-This is an inedible mushroom because of the gyromitrin compound in them, which can accumulate carcinogenic effects.
-People claim the compound can be eliminated if you parboil them in a lot of water.
+This is an inedible mushroom because of the gyromitrin compound in it, which can accumulate carcinogenic effects.
+Some people claim the compound can be eliminated if you parboil them in a lot of water.
 However, it is still not a safe-to-eat mushroom.

 Here are some tips for identifying True Morel and False Morel mushrooms.